 Your business wants to embrace remote access to allow your team to work from home, on the move, or from other locations.
 COVID-19 has shown us just how it important it is in a digitally connected world for teams to be able to work flexibly.
 However, without properly managing and securing the people, devices, data and networks involved in remote access work, you may put your business at risk.

-For example, if a worker accidentally leaves an unsecured corporate-issued smartphone or tablet at a café, confidential files can be compromised if the device is unsecured.
-The next customer may be able to use the device to access a presentation about a commercial deal at a sensitive stage, or a spreadsheet with lists of customers and their personal details.
-A person accessing corporate systems over an insecure network may inadvertently be sending in-confidence information to a malicious person who has used malware to ‘listen in’ to communications.
+For example, if a worker accidentally leaves their smartphone or tablet at a café, confidential files can be compromised if the device is unsecured.
+The next customer may be able to use the device to access a presentation about a commercial deal, or a spreadsheet with lists of customers and their personal details.
+And if your team members are accessing corporate systems over unsecured networks, they may be exposing sensitive information to cyber criminals who use malware to intercept communications.

 These examples are the tip of the iceberg when it comes to potential risks.
-The latest Telstra Security Report 2019 goes much deeper, with real-life business case studies and advice from leading Australian organisations and experts, like Microsoft and the eSafety Commissioner.
+The latest Telstra Business Intelligence report on Managing Risks Online goes much deeper, with real-life business case studies and advice from leading Australian organisations and experts, like Microsoft and the eSafety Commissioner.

-- How am I managing and protecting the mobile devices used to allow workers to access data and applications?
+- How am I managing and protecting the mobile devices that workers use to access data and applications?

 - How am I protecting the confidential and valuable information that can be accessed via mobile devices?

 - How am I protecting the information that traverses the internet from mobile (and other) devices to my business?